coveo/source.coveo.com/_posts/2021-03-02-checkov-terragrunt-hook.md

 ```hcl
 resource "aws_s3_bucket" "data" {}
 ```
 This is all developers need!
-They don't even have to specify a name for the S3 Bucket, Terraform will generate one automatically...
+They don't even have to specify a name for the S3 Bucket; Terraform will generate one automatically...

 So what happens if Checkov performs an analysis on that code?